TimDaub/substack-iframe-disclaimer/README.md

 # substack-iframe-disclaimer

-> A method to add a disclaimer for embedding the Substack Newsletter embed
+> Add a disclaimer to Substack Newsletter iframe unsolicited job ad

 Up until now there was no problem when using Substack.com's newsletter embed.
 It was loaded in an `iframe` and allowed users of a website to subscribe to